data16/Analysis-functions/README.md

 TwitterAnalysis is designed for Twitter data in .json format, it parses the tweets into data frame.

 The function exports into the working directory the following:
-    -spreadsheet of the 25 most frequent words and their frequencies -A graph word cloud of the top 150 most frequent words -LDA key results (a spreadsheet of how frequently a word appears and the LDA topic it was assigned to) -N-grams (most frequent n-grams and a word cloud of them)
+    ..*spreadsheet of the 25 most frequent words and their frequencies -A graph word cloud of the top 150 most frequent words -LDA key results (a spreadsheet of how frequently a word appears and the LDA topic it was assigned to) -N-grams (most frequent n-grams and a word cloud of them)